 Fourth grade was the pinnacle of my success, with a triumph unequaled for at least another 20 years.
 It was the only time I would clearly shine above that Eleventh Most Likely to Succeed award from first grade.
 My school was blessed with two great fourth-grade teachers and my teacher, Miss Hungerford, was one of the best elementary school teachers ever.
 It is no lie and no exaggeration to say that much of what I know about how the world works I learned in her class thanks to her field trips to the sewage treatment plant, the dump, the power plant and the water treatment plant.

 She let us play chess and there were three of us who traded wins.
 We arranged a tournament where our class champion would go up against Mrs Slocum’s class champion.
 My victory against my classmates Ed Hessford and Chris Lavery was hard-fought.
 They played well and we traded wins, but when the dust settled, I emerged as class champion.

 In Miss Slocum’s class, Tom Ryan reigned supreme.
 Nobody was even close.
 He destroyed opponents in minutes.
 It was widely believed in Mrs Slocum’s class, and quietly feared in Miss Hungerford’s class, that Tom would similarly destroy our champion, me, in minutes as well.

 I destroyed him in minutes.
-He was not nearly the player Chris Lavery was and I had had the advantage of honing my skills by playing against Chris every day for months.
+He was not nearly the player Chris Lavery was and I had had the advantage of honing my skills by playing against Chris and Ed every day for months.
 Tom had no such worthy opponents in his class and it showed in his play.
-And so it was I emerged as Fourth Grade Chess Champion of the entire fourth grade, not just my class.
+And so it was I emerged as Chess Champion of the entire fourth grade, not just my class.
 This was, by a considerable margin, the most important award I would win for the rest of my school career.